House of Invisible Hands

 During his research sculptor Walter Bailey became interested in the social aspect of the practice.
 The glass was made by skilled artisans from Europe and local peasants.
 Young children often worked long hours stoking the furnaces.
 This hand carved oak structure is sited at a view point on Farnham Heath as a shelter and rest point for walkers to experience this artwork from outside and within.
 It presents the many hands that laboured within local forests centuries ago.

 Walter also engaged local people to create a mass artwork based on these themes called KINdling.
-This is temporarily in place beside The House of Invisible Hands until the end of September 2018.
+This was temporarily in place beside The House of Invisible Hands.

 Plan your visit